safespring/docs/content/backup/howto/windows-recovery.md

 ---------------

 * The client machine must be running Windows.
-* The TSM Backup/Archive client (dsmc) must be installed and configured to perform a full incremental system backup.
+* The TSM Backup-Archive client (dsmc) must be installed and configured to perform a full incremental system backup.
 See the [Quickstart Guide](../quickstart-guide.md) for information about how to do this.
 * A license for TBMR.